hotbig/2012CleanCode/README.md

 2012 Clean Code Contest
 =============

-The repo is created to hold part of the sample code of 2012 Clean Code contest.
+The repo is created to share part of sample code of 2012 Clean Code contest.

 How to
 =============